ACSoupir/FastPCA/README.md

 `FastPCA` offers similar performance to other highly optimized SVD methods in R (see below) while being an order of magnitude faster.

+An interactive version of this site can be found on [GitHub.io](https://acsoupir.github.io/FastPCA)

 ## Installation

 You can install the development version of FastPCA from